harshitpaunikar1/Project-11/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to check error metrics and inspect where the forecasts fail so the final result looked a bit more complete.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: Ended the day with evaluation notes in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2021-01-13 - Day 9: Evaluation

+- Task summary: After stepping away for a bit, came back and the variable names were inconsistent so cleaned those up across the notebook before calling it done.
+- Deliverable: Wrapped it up properly this time.